 Am I terminal?

 Upon hearing the diagnosis of cancer many people find themselves afraid to ask one of the biggest questions they would like answered, “Am I terminal?”
 It is a stressful and confusing time when an individual is attempting to comprehend and educate themselves on their illness.
 Having open communication with your medical team is vital to answering your questions.
-At Florida Hospital Memorial Medical Center Comprehensive Cancer Center we encourage you to ask questions, even the difficult ones.
+At Florida Hospital Memorial Medical Center Cancer Institute we encourage you to ask questions, even the difficult ones.
 If you are afraid that you may forget a question, we recommend you write down all your questions as they come to you.
 Bring these with you to your appointments with your physician and medical team.
 This will ensure that you do not forget to ask a question that you may later want to know the answer to.
 In most cases your physician cannot determine if you are in terminal status until a full and complete course of treatment has been applied.
 “Am I terminal?”, is a complex question and cannot be answered easily.
-At the Comprehensive Cancer Center your medical team will always work closely with you and guide you along your treatment journey.
+At the Cancer Institute your medical team will always work closely with you and guide you along your treatment journey.

 What Can I Expect Now That I Have Been Diagnosed With Cancer?

 Understanding the treatment journey you are beginning may help to reduce some of your stress.
 Although different individuals may prefer varying depths of knowledge, it is important that what happens next is understood.
-At the Comprehensive Cancer Center you can expect that your team will immediately begin assessing and determining the best course of treatment for you.
+At the Cancer Institute you can expect that your team will immediately begin assessing and determining the best course of treatment for you.
 You will be an integral part of this process.
 You can expect that your team of care providers will maintain communication with you and each other during your treatment.
 You can expect to receive advanced and comprehensive cancer care.
-Additionally, you can expect to receive compassionate care with each staff member and volunteer striving to live out our mission of “Hope, Health, and Healing”.
+Additionally, you can expect to receive compassionate care with each staff member and volunteer striving to live out our mission of “Hope, Health, and Healing."

 Our Sacred Work